laureladastra/laureladastra-homepage/README.md

 ### Development workflow

-You can start developing from the `html/src` folder while running:
+You can start developing from the `src` folder while running:

 ```bash
 npm run watch